SysLLMatic: Large Language Models are Software System Optimizers: Background and Related Works

+Recent work has explored various approaches to LLM-based code optimization.
+Shypula \etal established a foundation with the PIE dataset, consisting of paired slow-fast program variants from competitive programming, and demonstrated the baseline effectiveness of prompting and fine-tuning~\cite{shypula2024learning}.
+Chen \etal developed SUPERSONIC, which uses a supervised seq2seq model to predict diff-based patches that apply small, targeted source-level changes while maintaining functional equivalence~\cite{Chen2024}.
+Beyond direct generation, recent approaches have incorporated structural guidance: Gao \etal formulate code optimization as a search problem guided by LLMs~\cite{Gao2025}, and Zhang \etal introduce a bidirectional tree–based progressive training paradigm for code acceleration that generates structured multi-level optimization data and enables LLMs to learn hierarchical optimizations~\cite{Zhang2025ACL}.

-Recent work has explored various approaches to LLM-based code optimization, with feedback-based iterative optimization~\cite{madaan2023selfrefine} being the most prominent~\cite{gong2025}.
-For example, EFFI-LEARNER \cite{huang2024} employs a self-optimization pipeline that leverages the overhead profile to improve code efficiency.
-PerfCodeGen~\cite{peng2024perfcodegenimprovingperformancellm} leverages unit test runtime to guide performance improvements in generated code.
-More recently, MARCO~\cite{rahman2025marcomultiagentoptimizinghpc} introduces a multi-agent framework for optimizing HPC code.
+Across these approaches, feedback-based iterative optimization~\cite{madaan2023selfrefine} has emerged as a dominant strategy, providing a general mechanism for refining candidate optimizations through repeated evaluation and revision~\cite{gong2025}.
+For example, EFFI-LEARNER~\cite{huang2024} of Huang \etal employs a self-optimization pipeline that leverages the overhead profile to improve code efficiency.
+Peng \etal introduced PerfCodeGen~\cite{peng2024perfcodegenimprovingperformancellm}, which leverages unit test runtime to guide performance improvements in generated code.
+Static analysis has also been incorporated in the feedback, enabling refinements beyond functional correctness~\cite{blyth2025staticanalysisfeedbackloop}.
+Beyond single-model usage, LLM-based agents have emerged that coordinate multiple reasoning steps and tools, enabling more autonomous and adaptive approaches to software optimization~\cite{dong2025surveycodegenerationllmbased}.
+More recently, Rahman \etal propose MARCO~\cite{rahman2025marcomultiagentoptimizinghpc}, a multi-agent framework for optimizing HPC code.
 These works show promise on small benchmarks (\eg single-function LeetCode-style tasks) but their scalability to multi-language, application-level codebases remains unclear.